tldraw/tldraw/apps/examples/src/examples/custom-ui/README.md

 ---

 This UI has keyboard shortcuts and buttons for selecting tools.
+If you want to see the editor methods associated with every part of the ui, check out the ui events example.